Croham Hurst Golf Club Limited

 Booking Tee Times

 The Club operates an on-line tee booking system that members are encouraged to use.
-Tee bookings may be made up to 28, 21 and 14 days in advance dependent on the category of playing membership.
+Tee bookings may be made up to 7 days in advance dependent on the category of playing membership.
 The Club reserves the right to change the rules applicable to advanced bookings of tee times.

 All members must book their tee time, either by using the Club’s on line booking system or by requesting the Golf Professional or one of the Club’s staff to do so on their behalf.
 The purpose of booking tee times is for your convenience and to better manage the use of the course.
 When booking a tee time the names of all those playing with you must be entered on the system.